West Virginia Counseling License Requirements

-To become a Licensed Marriage and Family Therapist (LMFT) in West Virginia, you must apply for a license through the West Virginia Board of Examiners in Counseling.
-The Board requires applicants to have a graduate degree in marriage and family therapy or a related field accredited by CACREP, COAMFTE, or a similar organization.
+To become a Licensed Marriage and Family Therapist (LMFT) in West Virginia, you must apply for a license through the West Virginia Board of Examiners in Counseling (WVBEC or the Board).
 LMFTs in West Virginia use adapted psychotherapeutic and systems theories to diagnose and treat mental, behavioral, and emotional disorders in the context of marriage and family systems by working with couples and families on an individual or group basis.
+The Board requires applicants to have a graduate degree in marriage and family therapy from a program accredited by CACREP, the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), or a comparable accrediting body.
+The program must include a 300-hour practicum.
 The LMFT licensure process requires candidates to follow these steps:

 To discover more about licensed marriage and family therapist career pathways, visit our LMFT career guide.

-West Virginia school counselors are certified by the West Virginia Department of Education with a specialist certificate.
+West Virginia school counselors are certified by the West Virginia Department of Education (WVDE) with a student support certificate.
 School counselors work in educational settings with students from early childhood through twelfth grade.
-To become a school counselor in West Virginia, you need to either complete a school counselor preparation program or a master’s degree or higher in counseling.
-If you have completed a school counselor preparation program, you can request your School Counselor Education Specialist Endorsement without completing any further steps.
-If you have a graduate degree in counseling, you will need to:
+There are three levels of certification offered: Initial, Professional Five-Year, and Permanent.
+To receive initial certification, you need to complete a master’s degree or higher in counseling from an accredited institution and complete an accredited school counselor preparation program, including a clinical experience component.
+To receive the professional five-year student support certificate or higher, you must complete an additional six semester hours of college/university coursework.
+Once you have met the educational requirements, you will need to:

 - Pass the Praxis exam in school counseling.